 Oral Appliance for Sleep Disordered Breathing

-How do Oral Appliance Therapy Mouthpieces for Obstructive Sleep Apnea work?
+What is Oral Appliance Therapy for Sleep Apnea?

 Most OAT mouthpieces work by moving the jaw forward which increases the size of the upper airway, thus reducing the air resistance that leads to sleep apnea and snoring.
 Some sleep apnea mouthpieces allow the user to adjust the degree to which their jaw is moved forward.
 An example of this kind of sleep apnea mouthpiece is the Thornton Adjustable Positioner (TAP).
 Although anti-snoring devices work in a similar way, if you are suffering from sleep apnea the oral device you use must be designed for sleep apnea specifically and made custom just for you.